Timothy Dalton

 Timothy Dalton as Prince Rupert

-The filming was notable not only for the abundance of lavish costumes but also because Dalton met Vanessa Redgrave, who played the lead role of Mary Stuart.
+The filming was notable not only for its abundance of lavish costumes but also because Dalton met Vanessa Redgrave, who played the title role of Mary Stuart.
 Their relationship lasted until 1986.

 Timothy Dalton and Vanessa Redgrave on the set of 'Mary, Queen of Scots'